-- Ed does this to Truth at the end of Fullmetal Alchemist by offering the one thing it views as a fair price for his brother.
-His ability to perform alchemy.
+- Ed does this to Truth at the end of the series by offering the one thing it views as a fair price for his brother: his ability to perform alchemy.
 And he doesn't mind one bit as long as he has his friends and family.
 Truth comes across as not just impressed, but proud of him.

-- In Dragon Ball, during the climax of Goku's fight with King Piccolo, Goku launches at his foe and tears a hole through his chest.
+- In Dragon Ball, during the climax of Goku's fight with King Piccolo, most of Goku's limbs have been broken, so he uses an energy blast to launch himself at his foe and tears a hole through his chest.
 King Piccolo, a Sealed Evil in a Can who is the evil counterpart of Kami, the God of Earth, is simply amazed by his defeat.
 In the manga version he even praises Goku by saying "brilliant".

 - In the Saiyan Saga, Raditz gets impressed by Goku and Piccolo being able to amplify their power by taking off weighted clothing, as well as their ability to focus their power in a single attack.

-- Frieza get impressed by Nail showing off a power level of 42,000 (on par with the Ginyu Force), as well as revealing he can regenerate lost limbs.
+- Frieza gets impressed by Nail showing off a power level of 42,000 (on par with the Ginyu Force), as well as revealing he can regenerate lost limbs.

 - He is also repeatedly taken aback by Goku's skill and power.
-Being shocked when he knocks back Frieza's Death Beams, hitting him with a Kaio-ken x 20 Kamehameha, and seeing Goku generate a massive Spirit Bomb which he narrowly survives.
-Of course all this changes when Goku turns Super Saiyan and Freeza no longer has Cthulu status.
+Being shocked when he knocks back Frieza's Death Beams, hitting him with a Kaio-ken x20 Kamehameha, and seeing Goku generate a massive Spirit Bomb which he narrowly survives.
+Of course, all this changes when Goku turns Super Saiyan, effectively stealing Frieza's Cthulhu status.

 - Perfect Cell is willing to do this, as all he really wants is a good fight.
 He compliments Trunks on his power, and is legitimately impressed when Gohan turns out to be almost as strong as Goku, after initially dismissing Gohan as nothing more than a boy.
 Of course, once Gohan surpasses him as a Super Saiyan 2, Cell gets less gracious.